ajex13/HashQuestions/lib/tasks/Ru.md

 Q: In Ruby 1.9+, what is the synonym of Kernel#__method__?
 A: Kernel#__callee__

-The Ruby Environment and the Interpreter
+C:The Ruby Environment and the Interpreter

 Q: What does MRI most commonly stand for?
 A: Matz's Ruby Interpreter